 The Difference a Collaborative Approach Can Make

 Trust is earned, over time and through results, which is an entirely different concept than what is found in the authoritative approach.
-However, it resides in the collaborative approach to healing.
+However, trust can be fostered in the collaborative approach to healthcare, often referred to as integrative medicine, which involves patient-centered and alternative medicine, blended with conventional treatment options.5,6

 This model works to empower patients in the healing process by asking for their input on the assessment, diagnosis, and treatment.
 It draws upon the individuals’ unique perspectives and insights into how they feel, what their condition presents, and the opportunity to choose the treatment option they feel most comfortable with.

-The collaborative model places every patient as an important member of their treatment team, empowering them more to care for themselves.
+The collaborative model places every patient as an important member of their treatment team, empowering them to care for themselves, and enlisting the help they opt to be the best for them.
 Isn’t that the point?
-The more a person chooses to exercise self-care in health matters, the patient-physician relationship will benefit for all the right reasons.
+The more a person chooses to exercise self-care in health matters, the more the patient-physician relationship will benefit for all the right reasons.

-Our society places high esteem on licensed medical and clinical practitioners, doctors especially.
-Traditionally, doctors have acted and been treated as the ultimate authority on anything medical concerning our bodies.
+Our society places high esteem on licensed medical personnel and clinical practitioners, doctors especially.
+Today, more than ever, doctors have been viewed as the ultimate authority on anything medical concerning our bodies.
 We visit the hospital or the doctor’s office and then follow the recommended course of treatment, often without question.
-But something changes when our general practitioner pulls out a prescription pad and puts us on a drug; more specifically, a drug that will create a dependency and sometimes will be recommended for a lifetime.
+But something changes when our general practitioner pulls out a prescription pad and puts us on a drug; more specifically, a drug that puts us at risk of drug dependency, and we are sometimes told this will be necessary for a whole lifetime.

 Is this an abuse of power — perhaps on both patient and practitioner?